Fish That Start With E

 The Eel Cod, also known as the Cod Eel or Codfish Eel, is a deep-sea dweller that inhabits the North Atlantic Ocean.
 This bizarre-looking fish has an elongated body that can grow up to 3 feet long, with a flattened head and a mouth filled with sharp teeth.
 The Eel Cod is a predator that feeds on small fish and crustaceans, and it is highly prized as a food source in some regions.

-See also Fish That Start With M [Full List]
+See also Fish Starting With W [Full List]

 Eel-Goby